reedy/ESP32-RevK/revk-settings-dev.md

 Additional attributes are in the form of C structure initialised values, e.g. `.array=10`.
 These can be separated by commas or spaces.

-Note the basic syntax of the definition files are checked, but not whether they attributes are correct, they will be reported when compiling `settings.c`.
+Note the basic syntax of the definition files are checked, and some invalid combinations reported, but not whether all the attributes are correct, they will be reported when compiling `settings.c`.

 ## Data types